 For more information, please call (631) 444-8832.

-- Linkage Retention and Treatment Adherence (LRTA) - Serves HIV+ patients of all ages who received medical care at Stony Brook Medicine.
+- Linkage Retention and Treatment Adherence (LRTA) - Serves patients living with HIV of all ages who received medical care at Stony Brook Medicine.

-- Links HIV+ individuals lost to follow-up and those who are newly diagnosed with medical care.
+- Links individuals living with HIV lost to follow-up and those who are newly diagnosed with medical care.

 - Provides retention services.

 - Provides adherence education and counseling through evidence based interventions.